arbyys/oax-prezentace/oa2/presentation.md

 ___

 ## Code documentation
-- function docs comments
+- docs comments
     - can be used for generating wiki
     - code is more understandable by other people
-    - necessity for great open-source projects
+    - necessity for good open-source projects
 <br>
 - API endpoint documentation &mdash; **Swagger**
     - code formatted as YAML / JSON